fwnanodev/cra-template-router/README.md

 ## Usage

 You can use it by specifying:\
-`npx create-react-app my-custom-template-project --template fwnd-router`\
-You can also manually download it and use it by specifying:\
-`npx create-react-app my-custom-template-project --template file:path/to/cra-template-fwnd-router`
+`npx create-react-app my-custom-template-project --template @fwnanodev/router`

 ## Configuration